maxlindmark/wggrafy-data/README.md

 Data collation pipeline for [ICES WGGRAFY](https://www.ices.dk/community/groups/Pages/Wggrafy.aspx) (Working Group on Impacts of Warming on Growth Rates and Fisheries Yields).
 The goal is a standardised, multi-region dataset of size-at-age observations from scientific bottom trawl surveys, for use in growth and fisheries yield analyses.

-The structure is inspired by [FishGlob](https://github.com/fishglob/FishGlob_data), but instead each region has its own cleaning pipeline that handles all surveys within it and standardises them to a common format, before a final merge step combines all regions.
+The structure is inspired by [FishGlob](https://github.com/fishglob/FishGlob_data), but each region has its own cleaning pipeline that handles all surveys within it and standardises them to a common format.
+A final script merges all regions.

-We envision data size-at-age data will be available at different levels in different places.
+We envision size-at-age data will be available at different levels in different places.
 In the ideal scenario, each region contributes two data products:

 - **Individual length-at-age records** (`ind_age`): one row per measured and aged fish.
-- **Length-frequency distributions** (`len_freq`): one row per haul × length class, covering all length classes regardless of whether fish were aged.
-These are required to account for length-stratified subsampling when estimating growth from survey data (see [Perreault et al. (2020)](https://doi.org/10.1139/cjfas-2019-0129)).
+- **Length-frequency distributions** (`len_freq`): catch by length class (one row per haul × length class), covering all length classes regardless of whether fish were aged.

+The total catch from the trawl or gillnet from which the aged fish where subsampled is needed to avoid biased estimates of growth parameters caused by the is length-stratified subsampling.
+While there are many methods for dealing with this bias, a relatively simple and promising method that lets the analsyst work with individual-level size-at-age data from the aged sample is the "empirical proportion" method.
+This method fits growth models to the aged subsample only, but includes the ratio between two proportions as a weight for an individual observation: 1) the proportion of fish in the entire sample that belonged to the fish’s length-bin and 2) the proportion of fish in the aged subsample that belonged to the sh’s length-bin (see [Chih 2009](https://doi.org/10.1577/M09-018.1); [Perreault et al. (2020)](https://doi.org/10.1139/cjfas-2019-0129); [Hilling et al. 2020](https://doi.org/10.1002/nafm.10429); [Lusk et al. (2021)](https://academic.oup.com/najfm/article/41/3/570/7817432); and references therein).

-Currently the repo contains code that works with DATRAS data where this is available.
-We will need to rethink the structure once we have data with less information available.
+Currently the repo contains code that works with surveys hosted on the [DATRAS](https://datras.ices.dk/) database, where this is available.
+However there may be data sets where the total catches, from which the aged fish were subsampled, are not now, or data sets where only summaries, not individual-level data, are not available.

 ## Regions & Surveys